corda/corda-docs-portal/content/en/platform/corda/4.11/community/api-flows.md

 The Two Phase Finality protocol was introduced to improve resilience and recoverability.

-`FinalityFlow` will now:
+With Two Phase Finality, `FinalityFlow` performs the following actions:

-* Record the transaction locally without a notary signature.
+* Records the transaction locally without a notary signature.
-* Broadcast the unnotarized transaction to other participants (for recording).
+* Broadcasts the unnotarized transaction to other participants (for recording).
-* Send the transaction to the chosen notary, and obtain a signature if the transaction is valid.
+* Sends the transaction to the chosen notary, and obtains a signature if the transaction is valid.
-* Finalize the transaction locally with the notary signature.
+* Finalizes the transaction locally with the notary signature.
-* Broadcast the notary signature to other participants for finalization.
+* Broadcasts the notary signature to other participants for finalization.

-`ReceiveFinalityFlow` will now:
+With Two Phase Finality, `ReceiveFinalityFlow` performs the following actions:

-* Receive and record the unnotarized transaction locally.
+* Receives and records the unnotarized transaction locally.
-* Await receipt of the notary signature.
+* Awaits receipt of the notary signature.
-* Finalize the transaction locally with the notary signature.
+* Finalizes the transaction locally with the notary signature.

 Additional flow transaction recovery metadata is stored upon recording the unnotarized transaction, so that it can be recovered should anything go wrong after this point at either the flow initiator's or the receiver's side.